Step 1: Define the purpose of your email marketing campaign

 Trigger and transactional emails help nurture existing customer relationships, ensure consistent sales, and initiate new customer relationships.
 Trigger emails are emails sent automatically, as part of an automation flow, in response to a specific action (or inaction) made by a subscriber or customer on your website.
 For example, trigger emails might be sent in response to a user joining your email list, a password reset, or to a customer abandoning their shopping cart.
 Transactional mails, on the other hand, are emails sent in response to an order, a purchase, or similar transactional customer action.
 For example, these emails could include order confirmations or shipping information.

-Cross and upsetting offers
+Cross and upselling offers

 Product recommendations offer email marketers enormous potential when it comes to driving greater sales and customer engagement.
-Cross and upsetting offers are prompted by a purchase, registration or similar action, with the email contents adapted accordingly.
+Cross and upselling offers are prompted by a purchase, registration or similar action, with the email contents adapted accordingly.
 For example, a customer who has recently completed a purchase in the webshop is automatically sent an email recommending a complementary product.
 And perhaps the email even includes a discount code especially for them.
 The goal is to encourage follow-up purchases, the purchase of higher-quality and higher-priced goods, or a wider variety of purchasing choices.

 Taking a proactive approach to customer care, that goes beyond regular communications, helps email marketers establish an ongoing dialog with regular customers.
 Customer care emails can include targeted customer satisfaction surveys inviting feedback on how to improve your services, and specially incentivized customer-binding emails that are sent when certain tolerance limits have been exceeded.
 Customer care emails can also be sent in reaction to changes in your customer’s status; for example, if a customer has a change of address you can send information and promotions tailored to their new location.
 Or you could react to the first signs of inactivity by inquiring whether the customer would like to suspend mailings for a time or prefers receiving them less frequently.